BhavyaT-135/Playing-With-CSS-Trial/README.md

-# Playing with HTML/CSS ✨
+# Playing with HTML/CSS - Animations ✨

 This repository contains sample CSS animations, different ways of enriching your projects with cool graphics, etc. Just my way of taking a break from intense programming!
 Exploring the fun side of CSS!